FloeFoxon/FloeFoxon.github.io/README.md

 **Foxon, F.**, Niaura, R. (2024).
 Methods Used by US Adults to Stop Smoking, 2020–2022. *Preventing Chronic Disease*.
 Accepted, in press.

-**Foxon, F.**, Shiffman, S. (2024).
-Methodological considerations when assessing symptoms of nicotine dependence by cigarette and e-cigarette use behavior and brand. *Drug and Alcohol Dependence*.
-Accepted, in press.

 **Foxon, F.** (2024).
 Heuvelmans the Heretic and Hidden Animals. *Interdisciplinary Science Reviews*.
 Accepted, in press.

+**Foxon, F.**, Shiffman, S. (2024).
+Methodological considerations when assessing symptoms of nicotine dependence by cigarette and e-cigarette use behavior and brand. *Drug and Alcohol Dependence*. [https://doi.org/10.1016/j.drugalcdep.2024.111255](https://doi.org/10.1016/j.drugalcdep.2024.111255).

 **Foxon, F.** (2024).
 How Much Iron Is In The Sun? *Astronomy & Geophysics*.
 65(2). [https://doi.org/10.1093/astrogeo/atae024](https://doi.org/10.1093/astrogeo/atae024)